-- 1. Connect the power cable to the ship's 24 V DC supply according to the recommendations in the previous section. - Note
+1. Connect the power cable to the ship's 24 V DC supply according to the recommendations in the previous section.

 If you need a remote on/off function, connect the wires from pin 2 (green wire) and 5 (orange wire) in the power connector to a switch or similar which can connect/disconnect these two pins.
-See the next section for details.
+See Connecting a Remote on/off switch on page 53 for details.